DanFelCas/setups-data-engineering/ClickHouse.md

-# ClickHose Setup Guide (Ubuntu)
+# 🚀 ClickHouse Setup Guide (Ubuntu)

-This guide walks you through installing ClickHouse on Ubuntu, configuring users, enabling remote access, and applying basic security best practices.
+This guide walks you through installing ClickHouse on Ubuntu, configuring users and roles, enabling remote access, and applying basic security best practices.

 ---

-## Installation
+## 📦 Installation

-### Setup Debian Ropository

-- You can replace stable with lts to use different release kinds based on your needs.
-- You can download and install packages manually from packages.clickhouse.com.
+###  Set Up the ClickHouse APT Repository

+You can install the latest stable or LTS release.
+The LTS version is recommended for production environments.

 #### Option 1: Install Latest Version